- 1 Descanso Beach: Catalina Island, CA

 - 10 Sachuest Beach: Newport, RI

 You’ve retired the sunscreen and packed away your swimsuit, and you won’t even be looking at those white pants until next Memorial Day.
 Yep, summer’s almost over.
 But all is not lost.
 There are plenty of coastal destinations that only get better in autumn.
-Emma Sloley rounds up the beaches worth falling for.
+Here, the best beaches worth falling for.

 Descanso Beach: Catalina Island, CA

-Harried A-listers and regular families converge on picturesque Catalina in the summer to decompress and experience smalltown island life, but the fall season on this island, just 22 miles off L.A., is just as lively.
-September sees a slew of festivals, from blues to airplanes to art, film and wine.
+Harried A-listers and regular families converge on picturesque Catalina in the summer to decompress and experience small-town island life.
+The fall season on this island, 22 miles off L.A., is just as lively.
+September sees a slew of festivals, from blues to airplanes to art, film, and wine.
 But if you’d rather channel that silver screen beachside glamour, hole up at the Descanso Beach Club in the town of Avalon.
 You can rent a cabana for the day, have lunch on the breezy sea-facing patio, or have a picnic delivered straight to your beach towel.
 At the end of the day head back to Santa Monica, just an hour away by boat, where you can continue your sea worship at the Oceana Beach Club, a boutique oceanfront hideaway where the outdoor heated pool and fireplace feel custom-made for autumn escapes.

 When the party-hard summer crowd has departed, the Greek Isles really come into their own, and none more so than stunning Kefalonia, the dreamy setting for Captain Corelli’s Mandolin.
 Myrtos Beach lies between two mountains, Agia Dynati and Kalon Oros, and is famed for its dazzling white limestone pebbles and pinch-yourself turquoise water, as well as its superlative sunsets over the Ionian Sea.
 Four miles up the coast, in the sleepy fishing village of Assos, you can tuck into regional dishes such as Kefalonian meat pie and local wine on the plane tree-shaded terrace at the convivial taverna Platanos.

-While the fall months technically coincide with hurricane season in this region, the considerable upsides during the fall months are that hotels and resorts offer great deals, the beaches are less crowded, and the weather is generally still perfect for swimming.
-Chances are when you fantasize about a classic Caribbean beach it looks a lot like this stretch south of Cancun: calm, crystal-clear water, pure white sand and palm trees beneath a flawless blue sky.
-Punta Bete also happens to service three of Mexico’s most over-the-top resorts: Rosewood, Fairmont and Banyan Tree Mayakoba.
-In case a day beachside isn’t soothing enough, book time at the Southeast Asian–inspired Banyan Tree Spa, where the Thai-style massages in over-water villas are utterly transporting.
+While the fall months technically coincide with hurricane season in this region, the considerable upsides are that hotels and resorts offer great deals, the beaches are less crowded, and the weather is generally still perfect for swimming.
+Chances are when you fantasize about a classic Caribbean beach it looks a lot like this stretch south of Cancun: calm, crystal-clear water; pure white sand; and palm trees beneath a flawless blue sky.
+Playa Xcalacoco (Punta Bete) also happens to service three of Mexico’s most over-the-top resorts: Rosewood, Fairmont and Banyan Tree Mayakoba.
+In case a day beachside isn’t soothing enough, book time at the Southeast Asian-inspired Banyan Tree Spa, where the Thai-style massages in overwater villas are utterly transporting.

 Coral Bay: Cyprus